alext90/alext90.github.io/index.markdown

 ---

-Hi, I’m Alex, a Senior Data and Research Scientist at hema.to, specializing in machine learning applications for leukemia diagnosis.
+Hi, I’m Alex, a Senior Data and Research Scientist at hema.to.
+I like Data Science and Data Engineering especially for Healthtech use cases.

 I frequently update this page with my latest resume, publications, and blog posts.
-My blog covers a variety of topics, primarily focused on machine learning applications, trustworthy AI, and occasionally, computational neuroscience.
+My blog covers a variety of topics, primarily focused on data science and machine learning.

 ---